What is ANEC?

 How is ANEC structured?

-ANEC is governed by a General Assembly (ANEC/GA) which comprises of one individual from each of the 33 countries of the European Union and EFTA.
-In January 2012 and July 2012, Turkey and the Former Yugoslavic Republic of Macedonia have joined as the 32nd and 33rd member.
-The individual is nominated through a collective decision of the national consumer organisations in each country and acts as the interlocutor between them and ANEC.
+ANEC is governed by a General Assembly (ANEC/GA) which is open to membership of the countries of the European Union and EFTA, as well as candidate accession countries to the EU.
+In 2012, Turkey and the Former Yugoslav Republic of Macedonia joined as the 32nd and 33rd members.
+The individual national member is nominated through a collective decision of the national consumer organisations in each country and acts as the interlocutor between them and ANEC.
 Each General Assembly serves a four-year term and ordinarily meets annually.
 The General Assembly meeting is presided over by the ANEC President, elected by the General Assembly from among its membership for a two-year term.
 The ANEC Secretary-General acts as its secretary.

 The strategic decisions of the General Assembly are implemented by an executive board known as the ANEC Steering Committee (ANEC/SC).
 Chaired by the ANEC President, the Steering Committee comprises up to nine members elected by the General Assembly from among its membership for a two-year term.
 The Steering Committee members elect the ANEC Vice-President and ANEC Treasurer, again for two-year terms.
 The Steering Committee meets up to four times each year and also works by correspondence.

-In 2012, the ANEC budget allowed ANEC to operate in following main areas of priority: Child Safety, Design for All (DfA), Domestic Appliances (DOMAP), Environment, Information Society, Services, Traffic, Nanotechnologies and Smart Meters.
+In 2015, the ANEC budget allowed ANEC to operate in the following main areas of priority: Child Safety, Design for All (DfA), Domestic Appliances (DOMAP), Sustainability, Information Society, Services, Traffic, Chemicals and Smart Meters.

 The ANEC Secretariat acts as the hub of the association.
-Headed by the ANEC Secretary-General, it co-ordinates the activities of its national actors at European (and sometimes international) level; supports the governance and technical bodies of the association and the members of those bodies, and leads on the lobbying of the European institutions.
+Headed by the ANEC Secretary-General, it manages the activities of its actors at European (and sometimes international) level; supports the governance and technical bodies of the association and the members of those bodies, and leads on the representation of ANEC within the European institutions.